Caldis/Mos/README.enUS.md

 ## Contributing

 We welcome all contributions.
-You can submit any ideas as [pull requests](https://github.com/Caldis/Mos/pulls) or as [GitHub issues](https://github.com/Caldis/Mos/issues).
+You can submit any ideas or issue as [GitHub issues](https://github.com/Caldis/Mos/issues).
 Have a good time! :)

 ## LICENSE